shadowxdgamer/CimaMovieApp/.github/README.md

 You can install the latest release of the app by following these steps:

 1. Go to the [Releases page](https://github.com/shadowxdgamer/CimaMovieApp/releases).
-2. Download the `MovieSphere-v1.0.apk` file from the latest release.
+2. Download the `MovieSphere.apk` file from the latest release.
 3. Transfer the `.apk` file to your Android device and open it.
 4. You may need to grant permission to "install from unknown sources."
 5. Follow the on-screen prompts to install the app.
 Enjoy!